andyfase/egmp-bluelink-scriptable/docs/pages/widgets.md

 # Widget Support
 {: .fs-9 }

-Bluelink Scriptable supports two sizes of both Lockscreen and Homescreen widgets.
-All widgets provide single click access to the main app and all widgets will auto-update in the background.
+Bluelink Scriptable supports  both Lockscreen and Homescreen widgets.
 {: .fs-6 .fw-300 }

+All widgets provide single click access to the main app and all widgets allow for auto-updating of car data in the background.
+{: .fs-5 .fw-300 }

+{: .info-title }
+> Remote Widget Refresh
+>
-It should be noted that there is a optional opt-in setting within the Settings screen called "Enable widget remote refresh" once enabled, the auto-updating of widget data will include sending intermittent remote status commands to the car.
-This is required to get the latest data from the car directly vs cached data from the Bluelink servers.
+> It should be noted that auto-updating of car data is "opt-in" you are required to check the setting "Enable widget remote refresh" in the settings screen to enable this feature.
+This feature will auto send intermittent remote status commands to the car to obtain up-to date data on the status of your car.
+>
+> This is required to get the latest data from the car directly, without enabiling this setting it is likely your widget will always display stale data.
+>
+> 12V battery drain can occur if you send too many remote refresh commands.
+The defaults set in the app are very conservative for this reason.
+Only play with the advanced widget settings if you understand the potential consequences of sending too many commands.
 {: .fs-5 .fw-300 }

 ## Home Screen Widgets